Nitishkr22/TIAND/README.md

 7. Rings

 - CAMERA:
-The camera dataset has been made using images taken from 4 cameras in .jpg format with a resolution of 1280x720p.
+The camera data was captured using 4 cameras in .jpg format with a resolution of 1280x720p.
    The data covers different timelines throughout the day like - Daytime, Noon and Evening.